Tabernaemontana macrocarpa

 Tabernaemontana macrocarpa grows as a shrub or tree up to 30 m tall, with a trunk diameter of up to 50 cm.
 The bark is yellowish brown, brown, grey-brown or grey.
 Its fragrant flowers feature combinations of cream, white and orange corolla lobes.
 The fruit is orange, with paired follicles, each up to 16 cm in diameter.
-The specific epithet macrocarpa is from the Greek meaning "with large fruit".
+The specific epithet macrocarpa is from the Greek meaning 'large fruit'.
 Its habitat is forests from sea level to 1500 m altitude.
 Tabernaemontana macrocarpa has been used as arrow poison.
 The species is native to Thailand and Malesia.